 Laser therapy has shown promise in treating a variety of cancers.
 It is particularly effective for cancers located on or near the skin's surface, such as basal cell carcinoma, as well as in treating certain internal cancers when the laser can be directed through a thin tube called an endoscope.
 Tumors in the throat, cervix, lung, and rectum are among those that can be treated with this technology.
 While research is ongoing, the potential of laser therapy to offer a less invasive treatment option is an exciting development in oncology.

 The future of laser therapy in the treatment of cancer looks promising.
-As research advances, it is likely that we will see it applied to a wider range of cancer types and stages.
+As research advances, we will likely see it applied to a wider range of cancer types and stages.
 The ongoing development of new laser technologies and techniques promises to increase the precision, efficiency, and safety of cancer treatment, making it an invaluable tool in the oncologist's arsenal for combating this disease.

 In conclusion, laser therapy offers a hopeful avenue for cancer treatment, combining precision, minimal invasiveness, and adaptability.
 Its ability to specifically target cancer cells while minimizing damage to surrounding tissues represents a significant advancement in cancer care.
 As we continue to explore and refine this technology, its role in cancer treatment is set to become even more central.